MicrosoftDocs/Hololens/hololens/hololens-commercial-infrastructure.md

 **(Please note, if you don't network have network speeds of at least 1.5Mbps, Remote Assist will still work.
 However, quality may suffer).**
 1. Make sure that these ports and URLs are allowed on your network firewall.
 This will enable Microsoft Teams to function.
 The latest list can be found [here](https://docs.microsoft.com/office365/enterprise/urls-and-ip-address-ranges#skype-for-business-online-and-microsoft-teams).

+- Learn more about the specific [Network Requirements for Remote Assist](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements#network-requirements).
+- Learn more about how to [prepare your organization's network for Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/prepare-network)

 ### Guides Specific Network Requirements

 Guides only require network access to download and use the app.